magneticio/vamp.io/content/vamp-hello-world.md

 ### Step 2: Run Vamp

-Start the `magneticio/vamp-docker:0.8.5-marathon` container, taking care to pass in the right parameters.
+Use the instructions below to start the `magneticio/vamp-docker:0.8.5-marathon` container, taking care to pass in the right parameters.

 #### Linux